MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-no-default-bap-loc.md

 #### Root cause

-Sales copilot requires a default environment to be created in Power Apps to get region details.
-If Dynamics 365 license is not purchased for the tenant and first-run experience to Power Platform admin center has not happened, default environment is not created and sales copilot fails to discover region.
+Sales Copilot requires a Power Apps environment for every organization.
+When Sales Copilot is launched for the first time, it calls a Power Platform API to get the region details.
+If the organization does not have an existing Power Platform environment an error message is displayed when attempting to get region details.

 #### Resolution